 - Choose lubricants designed for garage doors.
-It's often recommended the usage of silicon lubes for the tracks and springs while the rest of the parts will be fine with a light oil.
+It's often recommended the usage of silicone lubes for the tracks and springs while the rest of the parts will be fine with light oil.

 - Use a spray can with a straw nozzle for your convenience.